zhuanlansun/zhuanlansun.github.io/index.md

 Here is **Zhuanlan Sun (孙转兰)**.

 I am currently an assistant professor majoring in **management science and engineering** at Nanjing University of Posts and Telecommunications.
-Here is [[my CV](https://caihanlin.com/file/CV-HanlinCAI.pdf)].

 <br>
 ---